 I really appreciated her honest style.
 I found it comforting.

 Brown uses storytelling as a tool for understanding and healing.
 By this I mean she gives us the tools to use storytelling for our own discoveries.
 I like the idea that I am an active participant in my story.
 I have some control of the outcome eliminating the tendency towards feelings of victimization.
 There is no "why me?"

 When we deny the story, it defines us.

 When we own the story, we can write a brave new ending. ~Brené BrownThe book is one that I will re-read.
 It is one that helped me understand a few of my own stories that I wanted to learn from.
 But, just as importantly, it helped me explore ways to see things from someone else's perspective.
 We are wired to connect to one another.
 Yet connections are tenuous.
 This book helps to see how disconnects can happen.

 I'd love to hear if you've read Brené's books or seen her Ted Talks.

-I received this book from Blogging for Books for this review.
+I received this book free from NetGalley in exchange for an honest review.